dorabby/freemarket_sample_68b/README.md

 - has_many  :items,dependent: :destroy
 - has_many  :comments,dependent: :destroy
 - has_many  :likes,dependent: :destroy
-- has_one  :address
+- has_one  :address,dependent: :destroy
-- has_one  :card
+- has_one  :card,dependent: :destroy